windbender/wildlife-camera-machine/README.md

 install required packages
 * JDK
 * MySQL (or equivalent, I haven't tried postgres, but this project doesn't use anything fancy )
+* an amazon S3 account  ( it might start without this, but you won't be able to upload pictures unless you set the "amazon" field to false in the config in which case you get a file system image storage.
+* an SMTP server capable of sending emails.

 clone the project:
 ```